-How do you want the other person to show that you’re important to him?
+How do you want the abuser to show that you’re important to them?
 Think of the behavior you want to see (something other people watching the conversation would describe – an action).
 Do you want him to look you in your eyes when you’re talking?
 Do you want him to stop interrupting?
-What does the other person need to show – how could he best behave – in order for you to feel important?
+What does the abuser need to show – how could they best behave – in order for you to feel important?

 Step 4: Write down “Because I cannot control you, I will…”

 What are you willing to do in response to him breaking your personal boundary?
 Are you willing to leave the room?
 Leave the house temporarily or permanently?
 Sing a song in your head instead of listening to any more of his nonsense?
 Pretend to agree with him?
 What are you WILLING to do?
 What is SAFE for you to do?

 Personal boundaries are only as good as your desire and ability to enforce them.

 It is important to understand that your abuser is as powerless over YOU as you are over them.
 This does not mean that YOU are powerless over everything.
 That is only the illusion your abuser wants to create – he wants you to believe that he is your “everything.”

 “When you roll your eyes and interrupt me when I’m talking, I feel unheard and disrespected.
 I want you to listen to what I have to say.
 Since I cannot control you, I will leave the room and the conversation temporarily until I feel comfortable enough to talk to you again.”